-When you own a mower long enough, you will run into times when it doesn’t start.
-Finding the starting problem on your push mower can be frustrating.
+When you own a lawn mower long enough, you will run into times when it doesn’t start.
+Finding the starting problem can be frustrating.

 It’s important to stay up to date with servicing your push mower to keep it running at its best and minimize starting problems.
 Keep reading and I’ll share steps to diagnose and repair your starting problem.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.